NIPKaart/disabled-parking/README.md

 These are the cities currently supported:

-- Amersfoort
+- Amersfoort (updates every monday at 03:00)
-- Amsterdam (updates every first day of the month at 03:00)
+- Amsterdam (updates every second day of the month at 03:00)
 - Arnhem
 - Den Haag
-- Eindhoven
+- Eindhoven (updates every thuesday at 03:00)
 - Zoetermeer

 ## Development